 Lack of space ordinarily hinders the option to grow one’s own food and plants, particularly as cities expand and populations multiply.

-The Vertical Field Company is changing that with “living walls” – gardens which, with the help of smart technology and design, grow vertically in a variety of spaces and styles.
+The Vertical Field Company is changing that with “living walls” – gardens that, with the help of smart technology and design, grow vertically in a variety of spaces and styles.

-This innovative and very appealing alternative decreases noise levels that penetrate most buildings and are simple to connect and change.
+This innovative and very appealing alternative decreases noise levels that penetrate most buildings and is simple to connect and change.

-The skygarden is a cost effective way of life; not only will it reduce fresh produce expenses and enhance your view, most styles have either an inbuilt irrigation system or the ability to use water economically.
+The skygarden is a cost-effective way of life; not only will it reduce fresh produce expenses and enhance your view, but most styles also have either an inbuilt irrigation system or the ability to use water economically.
+It's a holistic and integrated approach to create healthy and productive environments, and minimize waste.

 3. Vortex: Bladeless Wind Generator – The air is fair

 Talking about wind generation may sound like white noise.
-Yet, crucial to the supply of the world’s electricity, the emerging advances are very attractive indeed.
+Yet, crucial to the supply of the world’s electricity, the emerging advances for energy efficiency are very attractive indeed.

 With the recent design of a bladeless wind generator, you might find yourself wondering how much benefit can be derived from removing a few blades.